AR-937/portfolio-manager-app/README.md

-# Stock Tracker
+# Stock Manager

-**Stock Tracker** is a Windows Forms application designed for managing and monitoring stock data.
+**Stock Manager** is a Windows Forms application designed for managing and monitoring stock data.
 This app utilizes advanced software engineering principles, including N-Tier Architecture, the Facade Design Pattern, and Entity Framework, to offer a scalable and efficient stock tracking solution.

 ## Tech Stack